akingdom/akingdom/README.md

 > A.I. is a tool made by humans to assist humans; don't confuse it with actual intelligence, the two are not the same and never will be. — Andrew Kingdom

 > **Understanding context** when making informed decisions (acknowledging emotions), enhances relationships and communication.
-**Managing emotions thoughtfully** improves decision-making and reduces excessive conflict, leading to clearer perspectives and rational choices.
+**Managing emotions in the bigger picture** improves decision-making and reduces excessive conflict, leading to clearer perspectives and rational choices.
 **Communicating decisions clearly** positively impacts circumstances and enhances emotional well-being.
 — Andrew Kingdom